Linear Intervals in the Tamari and the Dyck Lattices and in the alt-Tamari Posets: Introduction

 There are two other families of posets that generalize the Tamari lattices, namely the Cambrian lattices of type $ A $ and the posets of tilting modules.
 The former were defined by Reading in \cite{reading1,reading2} as the restriction of the weak order on the subset of $ c $-sortable elements for some standard Coxeter element $ c $.
 The latter were defined by Happel and Unger, following work of Riedtmann and Schofield \cite{riedtmann-schofield,happel-unger} in the context of quiver representations.
 Interested readers may want to look at the survey article \cite{thomas}.

 All posets of these two other families also seem to have the same number of linear intervals of any given height as the Tamari lattice.

 These three families have even more in common, namely their categories of modules seem to be all derived-equivalent.
 This has been proven for posets of tilting modules and Cambrian posets by Ladkani in \cite{ladkani1,ladkani2}, but this is only conjectural for the alt-Tamari posets.
+In particular, these new posets between the Tamari and the Dyck lattices might be useful for proving their expected derived equivalence.

 In all posets, intervals of height $ 0 $ are the trivial intervals of the form $ [P,P] $ and intervals of height $ 1 $ are those reduced to $ 2 $ elements, that we call the covering relations and that we denote by $ P \triangleleft Q $.